-Each symposium included approximately 85 participants that met in plenary and then in 3 pre-assigned breakout groups.
+Each Symposium included approximately 80-100 participants that met in plenary and then in 3 pre-assigned breakout groups.
 For each symposium the following itinerary was followed:

-- Welcome by local host and local issues presentation - Summary of findings from National Forum - Video replay of risk communication by Dr. Dennis Mileti from Forum - Setting the Stage on Risk Management, including Natural and Beneficial Functions - Group discussion on topics of interest in flood risk management

-- Break out Session One: Identify flood risk indicators and dash boards

-- o Group Report out

-- Break out Session Two: Management strategies to move flood risk indicators

-- o Group Report out

-- Summary Close
+- Welcome by local host and local issues presentation - Orientation to the Day, Forum Topic and Process Overview • - Setting the Stage for Local Flood Mitigation Strategizing - Summary of findings from National Forum • - Video replay of risk communication by Dr. Dennis Mileti from Forum • - Setting the Stage on Risk Management, including Natural and Beneficial Functions • - Group discussion on topics of interest in flood risk management - Break out Session One: Identify flood risk indicators and dash boards • - Group Report out - Break out Session Two: Management strategies to move flood risk indicators - Group Report out - Action Plan and Summary Close

-Observations and Discussion
+Symposia Observations and Discussion

-The symposia focused heavily on indicators or data needs necessary to influence flood risk at the local and state levels.
+All Symposia to-date focused heavily on indicators or data needs necessary to influence flood risk at the local and state levels.
 As expected, there were commonalities in the indicators proposed at the symposia with the national forum, although the emphasis and priority was certainly different.
 At the end of this document is a summary table that captures the key topics of each symposia, followed by which breakout groups engaged on this topic.
 This format is an attempt to capture the main issues, the commonality of concerns between breakout groups, and key or unique concepts that emerged.